 Why is a Subfloor Necessary?

-Additionally, many people choose to insert a floor covering in between the subfloor and floor to provide extra insulation and water-proofing.
-This is a good idea if you live in a cold city like Saint Paul, Minnesota, as it will keep your floors warmer when you walk barefoot on them, as well as lower your heating costs.
+Many homeowners choose to insert a floor covering in between the subfloor and the flooring itself to provide extra insulation and water-proofing.
+This is a good idea if you live in a cold city like Saint Paul, Minnesota, as it will lower your heating costs.
+FRINGE BENEFIT: It also keep your floors warmer when you walk barefoot on them.
+Mmm!

 Before you begin installing your tile floor, make sure the subfloor is completely flat and smooth.
-Any bumps or gaps could weaken the tile and or/cause cracking and other issues to develop over time.
-If you walk on a tile which was installed over a hole or cracked surface, the weight you place on it will not be evenly distributed and the brittle tile will crack.
-Therefore, if you find any gaps or bumps you’ll need to repair each area individually.
-Raised areas can be smoothed down and gaps can be filled.
-However, this should be done by a professional so that the floor becomes truly ready for the tile.
-If the cracking or bumping is too severe to repair, you’ll need to have a flooring contractor replace the entire subfloor.
+Any bumps or gaps could weaken the tile and or/cause cracking and other issues over time.
+When you walk on a tile installed over a hole or bump, your weight won't be evenly distributed and the brittle tile will crack.
+Therefore, smooth down any raised areas and fill any gaps you find.
+If the problem areas are too severe to repair, you’ll need to hire a flooring contractor to replace the entire subfloor.

 Another problem you might find in the subfloor is nail heads.
 They can stick up and cause problems; so verify that they are all level with the subfloor.

 You should also make sure the plywood of your subfloor isn’t sagging and bending.